AppImage/AppImageSpec/README.md

 ---|---
 [README.md](README.md) | Instructions for contributing
 [LICENSE](LICENSE) | Copyright and license
-[draft.md](draft.md) | Working document with proposed changes for the next specification release versions/ | Directory for released versions of the specification versions/v1.0.md | Version 1.0 of the specification versions/v2.0.md | Major spec version 2.0 (MAY contain breaking changes)
+versions/ | Directory for released versions of the specification versions/v1.0.md | Version 1.0 of the specification versions/v2.0.md | Major spec version 2.0 (MAY contain breaking changes)